p-connor/plasma-drawer/translate/README.md

 ## Scripts

-The following scripts were retreived from [Zren's Widget Library Repository](https://github.com/Zren/plasma-applet-lib/tree/master/package/translate)
+The following scripts were retrieved from [Zren's Widget Library Repository](https://github.com/Zren/plasma-applet-lib/tree/master/package/translate)

 * `sh ./merge.sh` will parse the `i18n()` calls in the `*.qml` files and write it to the `template.pot` file.
 Then it will merge any changes into the `*.po` language files.
 * `sh ./build.sh` will convert the `*.po` files to it's binary `*.mo` version and move it to `contents/locale/...` which will bundle the translations in the `*.plasmoid` without needing the user to manually install them.